CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Suppression of thermal instability by advective cosmic rays

 We start our investigation of the impact of CRs on TI by examining purely advective CR transport, which represents the limiting case of inefficient anisotropic CR transport.
 In this scenario, CRs are exclusively advected with the thermal gas and have no motion relative to the medium.
 CR transport can be approximated by such advection models when the timescale for CR transport is significantly longer than the timescales governing other relevant physical processes.
-This situation is partially realized in environments where strong bulk gas flows are present, e.g.\ at the launching sites of galactic outflows or within supernova remnants \citep{Ruszkowski2023, Armillotta2024}.
-All simulations in this section are initialized with $\tau=0.3$, $\Xmaginit=0.01$, $\Xkininit=0.3$, and different values for $\Xcrinit$.
+This situation is partially realised in environments where strong bulk gas flows are present, such as at the launching sites of galactic outflows or within supernova remnants \citep{Ruszkowski2023, Armillotta2024}.
+All simulations in this section are initialised with $\tau=0.3$, $\Xmaginit=0.01$, $\Xkininit=0.3$, and different values for $\Xcrinit$.
 We run each simulation until $t=8\,\tcool$.

 Figure~\ref{fig:cradv} illustrates how the pressure support of advective CRs changes the morphology of cold gas in the CGM.
 We show projections in $y$-direction of the hydrogen column density, $\NH$, after the simulations run for $7\,\tcool$.
 From left to right, we systematically vary the initial CR pressure, $\Xcrinit$, ranging from purely thermal ($\Xcrinit=0$) to CR-pressure dominated ($\Xcrinit=3$) scenarios.
 As the gas cools, denser regions lose their thermal pressure support more rapidly than their surroundings.
 These denser gas parcels sink and undergo compression due to the rising ambient pressure of their vicinity.
 In the simulation without CRs, pressure equilibrium is approximately sustained due to the short cooling time ($\tau=0.3$).
 This leads to ongoing compression until the gas temperature reaches a new equilibrium.
 However, the presence of CR pressure changes this scenario considerably.
 Even a minor CR pressure support of $\Xcrinit=0.03$ clearly alters the morphology of the collapsing regions.
 The inability of CRs to escape the contracting clouds in this model leads to an elevated non-thermal pressure support that counteracts the collapse and, with an increasing contribution of CRs, gradually limits the extent to which the gas can be compressed.